Robotic Contact Juggling: Rolling Dynamics

 We assume that the hand is directly controlled by acceleration inputs $\bdV{h}$.
-The model parameters include the contact friction model (rolling vs. pure rolling) and friction coefficient(s), the surface parameterizations $\fsurf_i(\mathbf{u}_i)$, and the spatial inertia matrix of the object, $\bG{o} = \operatorname{ blockdiag}(\mathbf{J}_o, m_o \mathbf{I}_{3})$, where $\mathbf{J}_o$ is the rotational inertia matrix for the object, $m_o$ is the mass of the object, and $\mathbf{I}_{3}$ is the $3\x3$ identity matrix.
+The model parameters include the contact friction model (rolling or pure rolling), the surface parameterizations $\fsurf_i(\mathbf{u}_i)$, and the spatial inertia matrix of the object, $\bG{o} = \operatorname{ blockdiag}(\mathbf{J}_o, m_o \mathbf{I}_{3})$, where $\mathbf{J}_o$ is the rotational inertia matrix for the object expressed in the object body frame $\{o\}$, $m_o$ is the mass of the object, and $\mathbf{I}_{3}$ is the $3\x3$ identity matrix.
 We then solve for dynamic equations describing the motion of the object as follows:\\